WeAreGenki/minna-ui/README.md

 😸 A fast, friendly, and fun web <abbr title="User Interface">UI</abbr> kit for everyone.

 A UI kit for building things with web technology which aims to be pragmatic, intuitive, and high performance.
 Simple to use as standalone CSS and web components.
-Supports advanced use in a Svelte or any other JavaScript framework project too.
+Supports advanced use in Svelte or any other JavaScript framework projects too.

 皆, みんな, or _minna_, is a Japanese adverb and verb meaning all, everyone, or everybody.
 It embodies the idea that through mindful attention to [universal design](https://en.wikipedia.org/wiki/Universal_design) concepts the framework can work well for everybody; _everyone's UI_.